telerik/xaml-docs/common-localization.md

 	End Sub
 {{endregion}}

-You could check [this help article](http://www.telerik.com/help/wpf/gridview-localization-setting-default-startup-language3.html), where you can find detailed explanation about how to achieve this.
+You could check [this help article](%slug gridview-localization-setting-default-startup-language3), where you can find detailed explanation about how to achieve this.
 {% endif %}

 If you want to translate your control in another language, you should use the [Custom Localization Manager.](#localization-using-custom-localization-manager)

 ## Localization Using ResourceManager

 You can base your localization on the standard resource files provided by the .NET framework.
-For that purpose you will have to create a separate __.ResX file__ for each one of the languages that your application will support.
+For that purpose you will have to create a separate __.resx__ file for each of the languages that your application will support.

-Imagine that you want to translate your control (for example: __RadGridView__ control) into English, German and Dutch.
+Imagine that you want to translate your control, RadGridView for example, into English, German and Dutch.
 For that purpose you will have to add three new resource files to your project:

 * __GridViewResources.resx__ - this resource file will store the __English(default)__ resources for the grid control.
 Set the __AccessModifier__ property to __Public__.